 21. Grouping and sharing.

 Look at the above array of dots and then complete each sentence.

 a.
-There are 3 rows with \\\\\ dots each.
+There are 3 rows with dots each.

 b.
-There are \\\\\ dots altogether.
+There are dots altogether.

 22. Tokiso must put 36 cards into packs of 6 each.

 a.
 How many of the packs can he make?

-- b.
-How much will each person receive if R48 is shared equally amongst 8 people? - c.
-In a Grade 3 class of 42 learners there are an equal number of boys and girls.
-How many girls are there in the class? - 23.
-Answer the following questions.
+b.
+How much will each person receive if R48 is shared

+equally amongst 8 people?

+c.
+In a Grade 3 class of 42 learners there are an

+equal number of boys and girls.
+How many girls are

+there in the class?

+23. Answer the following questions.

 a.
-The above shape has been divided into \\\\\
+The above shape has been divided into

-equal parts and a \\\\\has been shaded.
+equal parts and ahas been shaded.

 b.
-The above shape has been divided into \\\\\equal

-parts and a \\\\\ has been shaded.

-c.
-Colour the indicated fractional part of each figure.

-$One \ third$

-One quarter

-d.
-Mark each figure with " $\checkmark$ " or "x" to show whether it has been divided into 2 equal parts or not.
+The above shape has I been divided intoequal parts and a has been shaded.
+C. Colour the indicated fractional part of each figure One third One quarter d.
+G th "<" or "x" to show whether to 2 equal parts or not.